JasperE84/PyFusionSolarDataRelay/README.md

 [![License](https://img.shields.io/badge/License-MIT-2ea44f)](#license)

 # Installation
 This project is currently intented to run as a Docker container and fetches its config from environment variables.
-Yet the project can be run standalone.
+The project can also be started standalone by putting a config.yaml file in the root directory where main.py is.
-A local settings file (such as .yml or .ini) has not been implemented yet, but pvconf.py can easily be modified to override standard settings.
+Configuration examples are in the examples folder.

 [![Docker](https://img.shields.io/badge/docker-%230db7ed.svg?style=for-the-badge&logo=docker&logoColor=white)](https://hub.docker.com/r/jsprnl/pyfusionsolardatarelay)